enteropositivo/riotable/readme.md

 # RioTable  #

-RioTable (Riot+Table) Is a flexible component to generate tables with [riot.js  lib](https://github.com/muut/riotjs) from a JSON source
+RioTable (Riot+Table) Is a flexible HTML component to generate tables with [riot.js  lib](https://github.com/muut/riotjs) from a JSON source

 > (sources and samples very soon) !!!

 ![](img/rtable2.png)

+You can use this HTML in your common  html files

 ### The simplest sample ###